2009 Measure Requires Drivers to Slow Down, Change Lanes Upon Approaching Emergency Vehicles

-(TRENTON) – Legislation Assembly Democrats John Wisniewski, Nancy Pinkin, Nicholas Chiaravalloti, Joann Downey and Eric Houghtaling sponsored to help protect law enforcement officers, highway workers and others whose work requires them to exit a vehicle on New Jersey’s high-speed roadways cleared the legislature with approval on Friday in the Senate, 32-0.
+Legislation Assembly Democrats John Wisniewski, Nancy Pinkin and Nicholas Chiaravalloti sponsored to help protect law enforcement officers, highway workers and others whose work requires them to exit a vehicle on New Jersey’s high-speed roadways was advanced Wednesday by an Assembly committee.

-“The loss of Trooper Sean Cullen last year was a tragic reminder of how important it is for drivers to slow down and change lanes as they approach an emergency vehicle on the side of the road,” said Wisniewski (D-Middlesex), chair of the Assembly Transportation and Independent Authorities Committee.
+“The loss of Trooper Sean Cullen last year was a tragic reminder of how important it is for drivers to slow down and change lanes as they approach an emergency vehicle on the side of the road,” said Wisniewski (D-Middlesex).
 “Only if drivers understand and abide by it can the ‘Move Over’ law serve its purpose, which is to keep men and women safe while they’re on the job.”

 The bill (A-2439) would require the commissioner of the Department of Transportation to work to increase observance of the New Jersey Move Over Law via public awareness programs and electronic message road signs.
 The 2009 law requires motorists to reduce their speed and change lanes when approaching authorized vehicles displaying emergency lights.
 Failure to slow down or move over is punishable by a fine of $100 to $500.